devherik/challengers/README.md

-# challengers
+# Challenges
-This repository will contain challengers solved by me.
-The point of doing this is to show that, in programming, the ain should be learn the logics, how to interpretate the problem, not necessarely a language itself.
+This repository will contain challenges I solved.
+The point of doing this is to show that, in programming, the aim should be to learn the logic, and how to interpret the problem, not necessarily a language itself.